 Performing services for our clients

-Administering client engagements
+Administering our client engagements

-- carry out “Know Your Client” checks and screening prior to starting a new engagement.
+- carry out “Know Your Client” checks and screening prior to starting a new engagement;

-- carry out client communication, service, billing and administration.
+- carry out client communication, service, billing and administration;

-- deal with client or data subject complaints or queries.
+- deal with client complaints;

 - manage workflow internally.